Ian Feuer: Belgium

 Feuer moved to Belgium in 1988, where his Las Vegas youth team had previously played in a youth tournament.
-When they visited, he stayed with a local Belgian family and the same family contacted a neighbour who was connected to reserve team coach Gilbert Marmenhout at Belgian First Divisionclub Club Brugge.
+When they visited, he stayed with a local Belgian family and the same family contacted a neighbour who was connected to reserve team coach Gilbert Marmenhout at Belgian First Division club Club Brugge.
 He was offered a trial and impressed enough to be offered a year long deal to play with the club's under-16 squad.
 Brugge also organised a foster home with a local woman for him to live nearby and he attended a Belgian school that specialised in printing, where he learned Dutch.
 Unable to drive due to his age, Feuer would cycle to training every day.

 After nine months with the youth side, he received a call-up for the reserve team, who were short of goalkeepers due to injury and sickness, to travel to France to play in an under-23 tournament.
 His performances in the tournament led him to be offered a professional contract with Brugge on his return to Belgium and saw him named as third-choice goalkeeper for the senior team.
 In 1991, he joined Molenbeek, also of the Belgian First Division, on loan from Brugge.
 He played nineteen league matches for Molenbeek and the club made approaches to Brugge about signing Feuer on a permanent deal but were rejected.